harness/developer-hub/docs/platform/4_Role-Based-Access-Control/2-attribute-based-access-control.md

 ### Step 4: Assign Role and Resource Group

-Let us now complete the [Role Assignment](../4_Role-Based-Access-Control/1-rbac-in-harness.md#role-assignment) for the User Group to complete the ABAC setup.
+Let us now complete the [role assignment](/docs/platform/role-based-access-control/rbac-in-harness#role-assignment) for the User Group to complete the ABAC setup.

 1. In your Harness Account, go to **PROJECT SETUP** in your Project.
 2. Click **Access Controls** and click **User Groups**.